P. P. Sreedharanunni

 P. P. Sreedharanunni (born 12 April 1944) is a Malayalam–language poet from Kerala state, South India.
 His collection of poems titled Khshanapathram received the Kerala Sahitya Akademi Award in the year 2005.
-His other works include Akasathinte Veru, Uyarthezhunnelppu, Thalappoli and Kavalkkarante Pattu, Aduppu, Nanavu, Para, Sreedharanunniyute Kavithakal (collection of poems), Ningal ithuvare kettathu (memoirs on his service in Akashvani).

 He joined as Script Writer in 1969 and retired as Programne Executive in All India Radio, Kozhikode.
 He also served in Thiruvananthapuram station.
-He penned about 500 light and devotional songs.
-He also wrote lyrics for the Malayalam films, 'Samkhupushpam' and 'Vilkkanundu swapnangal'.
-He got the award of the Kerala Sangeetha Nataka Academy for best lyricist.
 He lent his voice as Mahatma Gandhi in the weekly radio programme, 'Gandhimargam', for about three decades.